Asus offers some of the most

 Price and availability

-The Asus TUF Gaming FX505 is not yet available in stores at the time of this article (August 2018), but as far as we known right now, is expected for Q4 2018.
+The Asus TUF Gaming FX505 is available in stores around the world from Q4 2018.

 The Asus TUF Gaming FX505 is without a shadow of a doubt one of the better mid-range gaming laptops you’ll find in stores in the second part of 2018 and onwards.